Denz001/Denz001/README.md

 ## Hi there 👋 Autumn here!

-### 🌱I’m currently learning Python, SQL, and Unity 😄
+### 🌱I’m currently learning Python and next would be Unity 😄

 I have many interests and one of them is to create a game and join a game jam.